11 Best Email Management Software in 2025 (+ how to choose one)

 From better organization to automation, email management solutions go beyond what your typical email client can do.
 Key features like folders, rules, calendars and shared inboxes bring order to chaos and can even in some cases enable collaboration.
 Integrations also offer context by connecting communications to CRM and project data.
 They also help you take advantage of the email management best practices.

-Plus, they can be used for many use cases like customer support, employee support, sales, and marketing
+Plus, they can be used for many use cases like customer support, employee support, sales, and marketing.

-We reviewed the best solutions with a focus on important characteristics including scalability, pricing, integrations, and ease of use.
+We reviewed the best email solutions with a focus on important characteristics including scalability, pricing, integrations, and ease of use.

-In addition, you’ll gain access to a multitude of tools to help you and your team stay productive.
-Rules let you automate your team workflow by triggering actions when certain conditions are met.
-You can also share canned responses or templates with a team or everyone at your company, so they can reply to common questions with little to no time.
+You can also share canned responses or email templates with a team or everyone at your company, so they can reply to common questions with little to no time.
 To make sure you avoid email overload you can merge two related conversations into a single one.

 We know we are biased toward Missive.
 So here's an in-depth review from an actual user.